Does Imputed Income Affect Your Contributory Life Insurance Plan?

 The 95% Rule: Offering Coverage to “Substantially All” Full-Time Employees

-Many school districts and other local governmental employers have employees working 30 hours or more per week as defined by the Affordable Care Act (ACA).[1]
+Many schools, cities, and counties have employees working 30 hours or more per week as defined by the Affordable Care Act (ACA).
 Often these workers are not offered Health Insurance coverage.
-Sometimes the employer offers coverage, but does not contribute toward the premiums.
+Sometimes the employer offers coverage but does not contribute toward the premiums.

-On January 1, 2014 (or when your fiscal year plan renews), the ACA mandates that large employers (over 50 full-time equivalent employees) offer affordable, minimum value health coverage to “substantially all” full-time employees or risk paying a penalty.
+Back in 2014, the ACA mandated that large employers (50+ full-time equivalent employees) offer affordable, minimum value health coverage to “substantially all” full-time employees or risk paying a penalty.
 “Substantially all” means at least 95% of full-time employees.

 Failing to identify full-time employees and offering coverage, or contributing less than the ACA affordability standards may subject your organization to some steep penalties.
 Additionally, while you can intentionally or unintentionally exclude up to 5% based on the 95% rule, your actions cannot be done in a discriminatory fashion.